tsalkakis-d/codegrid/README.md

 function A() {
 	// ...
-    cg.emit(channel);	// Send message to channel when A is finished }
+    cg.message(channel);	// Send message to channel when A is finished }

 var channel = cg.channel({	// Create an anonymous channel
-	onMessage: function B(){ // Fired to consume a received message
+	onConsume: function B(){ // Fired to consume a received message
     	// ...
     }
 });